jfranse/MLOps_problem_definition/MLOps_problem_definition.md

 1. When I'm somewhat happy with my new changes, I want to do some hyperparameter optimization (HPO).
 I define my search space and search strategy (which should be tracked), and then I give my pipeline to the HPO service.
 I do not need to make major change to my code in order for the HPO service to pick up my pipeline.
 The HPO service kicks off many runs automatically and tracks them all.

 1. In my dev environment, I explore the results of the HPO.
 At first I just need to compare parameters and metrics.
-I will do this often, so it will be nice to have a set of tools or libraries that I can reuse.
-Then, I will probably want to compare a couple of models in more detail, at the level of the resulting datasets.
-Also for this it would be nice to have a set of tools for this.
+I will do this often, as will other people, so it will be useful to have a set of shared tools or libraries to reuse.
+Then, I will probably want to compare a couple of models in more detail, at the level of the resulting datasets (again preferably using shared libraries where possible).

 1. As expected, occasionally I need to do some model debugging when my pipelines produce models that do not behave as I would expect.
 For this, I want to be able to load the entire state of the pipeline in a notebook-like interface.